-Kenneth S. Corts is the Marcel Desautels Chair in Entrepreneurship, Professor of Economics Analysis and Policy, and Vice-Dean, Faculty & Research at the Rotman School of Management.
+Kenneth S. Corts is Interim Dean (effective June 3, 2020), the Marcel Desautels Chair in Entrepreneurship, Professor of Economics Analysis and Policy, and Vice-Dean, Faculty and Research at the Rotman School of Management.
+He also serves as Academic Director of the Lee-Chin Institute for Corporate Citizenship.
 He previously served as Associate Dean, Undergraduate, and Director of Rotman Commerce, the undergraduate commerce program offered jointly by the Rotman School and U of T’s Faculty of Arts and Science.
 Before joining the Rotman School, he was an Assistant Professor and then Associate Professor in the Competition and Strategy area at Harvard Business School.
 He received his PhD in Economics from Princeton University in 1994.

 Through his research and teaching, Professor Corts applies advances in industrial organization economics, game theory, and competitive strategy to a wide range of problems and industries.
 His work addresses topics in pricing, network economics, technology adoption, organizational economics, and competition policy.